BadToBest/EchoMimic/README.md

 </div>

 ## &#x1F4E3; &#x1F4E3; Updates
+* [2024.08.02] 🔥 EchoMimic is now available on [huggingface](https://huggingface.co/spaces/BadToBest/EchoMimic) with A100 GPU.
+Thanks Wenmeng Zhou@ModelScope.
 * [2024.07.25] 🔥🔥🔥 Accelerated models and pipe on **Audio Driven** are released.
 The inference speed can be improved by **10x** (from ~7mins/240frames to ~50s/240frames on V100 GPU)
 * [2024.07.23] 🔥 EchoMimic gradio demo on [modelscope](https://www.modelscope.cn/studios/BadToBest/BadToBest) is ready.
 * [2024.07.23] 🔥 EchoMimic gradio demo on [huggingface](https://huggingface.co/spaces/fffiloni/EchoMimic) is ready.
 Thanks Sylvain Filoni@fffiloni.